liawesomesaucer/typescript-react-fullstack-boilerplate/README.md

-# Fullstack TypeScript React-Redux + Express + Passport JWT Auth Boilerplate
+# Fullstack TypeScript React-Redux + Express + Passport JWT Auth Example

+**Note** Currently in progress.
+Functional, but a lot of lint warnings and no tests D:

-A modern (and opinionated) full-stack boilerplate with TypeScript React (v16)+ Redux + React-Router, Express + Mongoose backend, featuring a todo list with authentication.
+A modern (and opinionated) full-stack example with TypeScript React (v16)+ Redux + React-Router, Express + Mongoose backend, featuring a todo list with authentication.
+Probably the basis of my projects from now on.
+Feel free to use.

-* ES6 + linter, based mostly on Airbnb's typescript [guidelines](https://github.com/airbnb/javascript)
+* ES6 + typescript linter, based mostly on Airbnb's typescript [guidelines](https://github.com/airbnb/javascript)
 * Typescript
 * Webpack
 * Authentication with JWT based on [this guide](https://medium.com/@rajaraodv/securing-react-redux-apps-with-jwt-tokens-fcfe81356ea0)
 * SCSS based on Airbnb's [SCSS](https://github.com/airbnb/css) guidelines

-## Other features/Things to keep in mind
+## About this Example

-Additional info about this configuration that you might want or want to reconfigure
+Additional info about this configuration that you might want or want to change

+* Note that this example is configured to show everyone each todo that anyone makes

+### Technicalities

 * Axios is configured to automatically attach Auth JWT headers to API requests.
 Can be bypassed/modified by using `axios` normally or in your desired configuration
   * JWT tokens are stored in cookies (rather than localStorage)